-Another iceberg was photographed by he cable ship “Minia”, one of the first ships to reach the area in search for debris and bodies.
+Another iceberg was photographed by the cable ship “Minia”, one of the first ships to reach the area in search of debris and bodies.
 The crew found debris and bodies floating in the vicinity of the depicted iceberg and the captain assured that this was the only iceberg near the scene of the collision.

 Photography taken from board of the ship “Birma” of the same iceberg as seen by the passengers of the “Carpathia” – the first ship to approach the scene of the disaster and save the surviving passengers of the Titanic.
 This iceberg has in fact some remarkable similarities to the iceberg as described by survivors of the disaster.

 The icebergs from the North Atlantic originate mainly from the western coasts of Greenland, where ice streams deliver large quantities of ice in the fjord-systems which leads to the Baffin sea.

 Still today this region is the most important origin of icebergs in the northern hemisphere, thousands of junks of ice per year drop from the front of the glaciers, and if large enough will one or three years later reach the North Atlantic.

 (Photo credit: Library of Congress / British Archives).